 After joining CTE as acting director in 1990, Dr. Nunn immediately began to steer the center toward its focus on the development of research-based, technology-supported instructional strategies for K-12 classrooms.
 She has served as Principal Investigator for all of CTE’s hallmark grants and contracts, including two Technology Innovation Challenge Grants (TICG), the Preparing Tomorrow’s Teachers to Use Technology (PT3) grant, and the federal grant that supported CTE in testing and establishing the efficacy of the Boundless Learning instructional delivery system.
 Dr. Nunn’s professional and research interests continue to drive CTE’s work in developing, researching, and disseminating evidence-based research practices that transform instruction to ensure that all students, especially those with disabilities, are afforded the best possible educational opportunities.
 Dr. Nunn has served Baltimore’s education community through participation in the many committees to which she has been appointed, including the Maryland Task Force on Inclusive Education, the Maryland Committee on Technology in Education, and the Blue Ribbon Technology Committee of the Maryland Business Roundtable.
 Before joining CTE, Dr. Nunn was an educational consultant for IBM.
 Dr. Nunn began her career as a classroom teacher and school psychologist, and then served as a school principal and central office administrator in Fairfax County, Virginia for 14 years.
 Dr. Nunn has a B.S. in Social Welfare from Florida State University, an M.Ed. in Teaching Children with Severe Disturbances from Virginia Commonwealth University and an Ed.D. in Human Communication and Its Disorders from The Johns Hopkins University.
 Contact: email@example.com or 410-516-9838

-As the Director for Information Access and Data-Informed Decision Making, Chris Swanson leads a team focused on information management and delivery systems for early childhood and school-age special education.
-Mr. Swanson previously served as the Principal for the National Connections Academy School, a flagship virtual public and private hybrid program operated by Connections Academy, a provider of online charter schools.
+Chris Swanson leads a team focused on improving outcomes for young children and any child with diverse development and learning.
+This includes the Maryland EXCELS Quality Rating and Improvement System; the Maryland Learning Links comprehensive website, the MATN – Maryland Assistive Technology Network, Making Access Happen initiative promoting inclusive preschool education; the Online IFSP; and early learning and special education competency-based workforce transformation badging models.
+Dr. Swanson previously served as the Principal for the National Connections Academy School, a flagship virtual public and private hybrid program operated by Connections Academy, a provider of online charter schools.
 Prior to that role, he was the Director of Professional Development and Instructional Supports overseeing all teacher training and RTI initiatives across the company’s 6,000 teachers and 100,000 students nationwide.
 Before that, Swanson was a central office autism and cognitive delay specialist with Baltimore County Public Schools after being a classroom special educator and inclusion resource.
 Swanson received his B.A. in English and Education from University of Maryland, Baltimore County with a concentration in journalism.
-He completed his M.A. from The Johns Hopkins University in special education, and he expects to complete his doctoral degree by early 2012 from the same institution.
+He completed his M.A. from The Johns Hopkins University in special education, and his doctorate from the same institution.
 Contact: firstname.lastname@example.org or 410-516-9853

 Learn more about our tool that enables school systems to collect and analyze data to inform instructional decision.